squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 [:octicons-file-code-24: Source][2] ·
 :octicons-mortar-board-24: Difficulty: _easy_

-If you want to load an (additional) font from another destination, or override the fallback font, you can use an [additional stylesheet][8] to add the corresponding `@font-face` definition:
+If you want to load an (additional) font from another  or override the fallback font, you can use an [additional stylesheet][8] to add the corresponding `@font-face` definition: